Text original

 Evaluation

-- Ordinary period, which will take place during the academic period.
+- Ordinary period, which takes place as part of the training process and within the school period.

-Continuous evaluation of the activities carried out by the student through:
+Continuous evaluation of the activities carried out by the student is carried out through:

-- Resolution of cases and activities: 40% (non-refundable)
+- Resolution of cases and activities: 40%; non-recoverable

-- Exams: 50% (recoverable without the right to raise a grade)
+- Exams: 50%; retakeable without the right to raise the grade

-The final mark of the subject is the result of the weighting of the marks obtained in each of the parts.
-The subject is passed if a grade ≥5 is obtained.
-In relation to the exam block, the average grade of the exams must be equal to or higher than 5 and that no exam has a grade below 4.5.
-Also, to be able to make a weighted average, the recoverable activities must have a minimum grade of 5.
+The final grade for the subject is the result of the weighting of the grades obtained in each of the parts.
+The subject is passed if a grade of ≥5 is obtained.
+In relation to the exam block, the average grade must be equal to or greater than 5 and no exam must have a grade lower than 4.5.
+Likewise, in order to make a weighted average, the retrievable activities must have a minimum grade of 5.

 Complementary evaluation period

-The student who does not pass some of the activities considered recuperable, may retake them during this period, as long as the total of the unpassed parts of the subject does not account for 50% of the final grade.
+Students who do not pass some of the activities considered retakeable may retake them during this period, as long as the total of the parts of the subject not passed does not represent 50% of the final grade.

-The final grade in this period is obtained by making the weighted average of the grades obtained during the ordinary period and complementary assessment in those activities that have been recovered.
-The subject is passed if a grade ≥5 is obtained
+The final grade for this period is obtained by taking the weighted average of the grades obtained during the regular period and the complementary assessment, if some activities have been made up.
+The subject is passed if a grade of ≥5 is obtained.

 Methodology

-Teaching will be done through lectures, solving exercises and practical cases in the classroom as well as mandatory practical activities in the taste laboratory.
+Teaching takes place through lectures, solving exercises and practical cases in the classroom, as well as mandatory practical activities in the Taste Laboratory.

 Bibliography